mafintosh/streamx/README.md

 Fully integrates a `.destroy()` function.
 When called the stream will wait for any pending operation to finish and call the stream destroy logic.

-Close is *always* the last event emitted and `destroy` is always ran.
+Close is *always* the last event emitted and `destroy` is always run.

 #### `pipe()` error handles